All-optical quantum simulation of ultrastrong optomechanics: The generalized optomechanical Hamiltonian

-In the presence of dissipations, the relaxation time is of the order of $1/\kappa_{o=a,b,c}$, which are much shorter than the time scale $\pi/\Delta_{b}$ due to $1/\kappa_{o=a,b,c}\gg g$.
+In the presence of dissipation, the relaxation time is of the order of $1/\kappa_{o=a,b,c}$, which is much shorter than the time scale $\pi/\Delta_{b}$ due to $1/\kappa_{o=a,b,c}\gg g$.
 This means that our scheme works in the weak-coupling regime for the initial interaction determined by the term $ga^{\dagger}a(b^{\dagger}c+c^{\dagger}b)$.
-To show the feasibility of our method, in Fig.~\ref{FigS2} we plot the fidelity given by Eq.~(\ref{fidopen}) as a function of the evolution time $\Delta_{b}t$ in the open-system case.
-In principle, the initial state of the system can be chosen arbitrarily, whereas for saving the computing resources, we select initial state of the system as either $|1\rangle_{a}|\beta_{0}\rangle_{b}|\eta_{0}\rangle_{c}$ or $|1\rangle_{a}|0 \rangle_{b}|0\rangle_{c}$.
+To show the feasibility of our method, in Fig.~\ref{fidopenfig} we plot the fidelity given by Eq.~(\ref{fidopen}) as a function of the evolution time $\Delta_{b}t$ in the open-system case.
+In principle, the initial state of the system can be chosen arbitrarily, whereas to save computational resources, we select the initial state of the system as either $|1\rangle_{a}|\beta_{0}\rangle_{b}|\eta_{0}\rangle_{c}$ or $|1\rangle_{a}|0 \rangle_{b}|0\rangle_{c}$.
 Meanwhile, for realization of the ultrastrong-coupling regime, a proper displacement amplitude $\vert\xi_{\text{ss}}\vert$ is considered so that the relation $g\vert\xi_{\text{ss}}\vert\sim\Delta_{b}$ can be satisfied.
-Here, we find that a smaller value of the ratio $g/\Delta_{b}$ corresponds to a larger fidelity, which confirms our analyses for the parameter conditions of the RWA.
-In addition, the fidelity exhibits some oscillations and then reaches gradually a stationary value due to the system dissipations.
-For a given $g$, corresponding to the larger decay rate of the system, the faster the fidelity decays to a stationary value.
-However, from Fig.~\ref{FigS2}, we see that the values of the fidelities increase gradually over time until they are equal to 1.
+Here we find that a smaller value of the ratio $g/\Delta_{b}$ corresponds to a higher fidelity, which confirms our analysis for the parameter conditions of the RWA.
+In addition, the fidelity exhibits some oscillations and then reaches gradually a stationary value due to the system dissipation.
+For a given $g$, corresponding to the higher decay rate of the system, the faster the fidelity decays to a stationary value.
+However, from Fig.~\ref{fidopenfig} we see that the values of the fidelities increase gradually over time until they are equal to 1.
 The physical origin can be seen from the approximate Hamiltonian $H_{\text{app}}$ and the exact Hamiltonian $H_{\text{dis}}$, in which mode $a$ is not driven but couples to a zero-temperature reservoir.
-Therefore, the average photon number in mode $a$ becomes zero in the long-time limit, namely obtaining the steady state $|0\rangle_{a}$ of mode $a$.
-This vacuum state of mode $a$ can lead to the disappearance of the terms $ga^{\dagger}a(b^{\dagger}c+c^{\dagger}b)$ and $ga^{\dagger}a(\xi b^{\dagger}+\xi b)$, then both modes $b$ and $c$ are reduced to free cavity modes connected with individual zero-temperature reservoirs.
+Therefore, the average photon number in mode $a$ becomes zero in the long-time limit, namely, obtaining the steady state $|0\rangle_{a}$ of mode $a$.
+This vacuum state of mode $a$ can lead to the disappearance of the terms $ga^{\dagger}a(b^{\dagger}c+c^{\dagger}b)$ and $ga^{\dagger}a(\xi b^{\dagger}+\xi b)$; then both modes $b$ and $c$ are reduced to free-cavity modes connected with individual zero-temperature reservoirs.
 Hence the corresponding steady states of modes $b$ and $c$ are $|0\rangle_{b}$ and $|0\rangle_{c}$, respectively.
-As a result, the fidelity between exact and approximate states is zero in the long-time limit.
+As a result, the fidelity between exact and approximate states is one in the long-time limit.